pfiffer/how_to_use/README.md

 3- "Well location PUNQS3 (4 prods 4 inj).fig"

 Software Requirements:
-		You need to have Eclipse 2010.1 and MATLAB R2013a or higher versions to run these files.
+		You need to have Retina or Eclipse 2010.1 and Octave 4.4.1 or MATLAB R2013a or higher versions to run these files.
+		Note: we have used Octave but there is no difference if you use MATLAB

 Note: If you are using MATLAB R2015a, you need to change the 46th line of the Eclipse.m to:
 """"""""""""""""	AA = cell2mat(A.textdata(4));	""""""""""""""""""""""